Radiation Resistance of Ge-doped Multi-Mode Fiber for Optical Links in Collider Experiments: Introduction

 where $P_t$ is the optical power transmitted through fiber length $L$, with the cumulative dose $t$.

-High-speed telecom fibers rated for 10 Gbps (OM3, OM4) are predominantly of Ge-doping type.
-However, the differences in dopants and fabrication techniques, such as the MCVD\footnote{modified chemical vapor deposition} and PCVD\footnote{plasma chemical vapor deposition}, result in varied performance under radiation.
-In the following, we report radiation tests using Co-60 gamma rays on Ge-doped multi-mode fibers procured from various manufacturers.
+High-speed telecom fibers rated for 10 Gbps (OM3, OM4) are predominantly of the Ge-doping type.
+However, the differences in dopants and fabrication techniques, such as the MCVD\footnote{modified chemical vapor deposition} and PCVD\footnote{plasma chemical vapor deposition}, lead to differing performances under radiation.
+In the following, we report the results of radiation tests using Co-60 gamma rays on Ge-doped multi-mode fibers procured from various manufacturers.

 The tests were conducted at the gamma facility of INER\footnote{Institute of Nuclear Energy Research, Tauyuan, Taiwan}, which employs an array of Co-60 pellets of $\diameter 10$~mm, in a configuration measuring $45 \times 300$ cm$^2$.
 The Co-60 array is submerged in a deep pool filled with demineralized water when not in use, and is raised into a shielded compartment during irradiation service.
 The irradiations of fibers were conducted at dose rates ranging from 3~Gy(SiO$_2$)/hr to 1.4 kGy(SiO$_2$)/hr by adjusting the distances between the samples and the Co-60 array.